Peter Rabbit poster

 The inciting incident occurs at 11 minutes when Thomas McGregor, the great-nephew, arrives from London to inherit the house.
 He's a controlling, obsessive neat-freak who immediately declares war on the rabbits and plans to sell the property..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Peter makes an active choice to engage in all-out war with Thomas, moving from simple garden raids to deliberately sabotaging Thomas's relationship with Bea and trying to drive him away permanently., moving from reaction to action.
+This reveals the protagonist's commitment to Peter makes an active choice to engage in all-out war with Thomas, moving from simple garden raids to deliberately sabotaging Thomas's relationship with Bea and trying to drive him away permanently., moving from reaction to action.

 The Collapse moment at 69 minutes (74% through) represents the emotional nadir.
 Here, Bea discovers that Peter intentionally caused the chaos to drive Thomas away.
 She feels betrayed by Peter, her beloved rabbit.
 She decides to leave the cottage, putting it up for sale.
-Peter loses his home and Bea's trust - a metaphorical death of innocence and belonging., reveals the protagonist at their lowest point.
+Peter loses his home and Bea's trust - a metaphorical death of innocence and belonging., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 81% of the runtime.
 Peter realizes he must take responsibility and fix what he broke.
 He understands that real family means sacrifice and putting others first.
 He teams up with Thomas (former enemy) to stop Bea from leaving and make things right., demonstrating the transformation achieved throughout the journey.